bitwes/Gut/documentation/docs/Hooks.md

 # Hooks

-<div class="gutwarning">This page has not been updated for GUT 9.0.0 or Godot 4.
-There could be incorrect information here.</div>
-# Overview
-Pre-run and post-run hooks allow you to take any initialization steps or verify the results of the run.
+GUT has a pre-run and post-run hook that allows you to take any initialization steps or verify the results of the run.

 Hook scripts can be set through the editor, through a command line option or in the `.gutconfig.json` file.